guidokessels/xwing-rulings/docs/xwing-rulings.md

 _Answer:_ While performing an attack, a TIE Advanced x1 can spend its lock to reroll attack dice after rolling 1 additional die.

-It can also change 1 <hit> result to a <critical hit> result and then spend the lock to reroll attack dice.
-However, note that it cannot change 1 <hit> result to a <critical hit> result after spending the lock, as it no longer has the defender locked.
+It can also change 1 [Hit] result to a [Critical Hit] result and then spend the lock to reroll attack dice.
+However, note that it cannot change 1 [Hit] result to a [Critical Hit] result after spending the lock, as it no longer has the defender locked.